brown-ccv/honeycomb-docs/docs/quick_start.md

 #### Node.js
 - Open-source JavaScript platform that allows users to build network applications quickly.
 It is just another way to execute code on your computer.
 - Node.js is a popular choice as it is cross-platform, so a Node.js app can run on all major operating systems.
-- Electron, one of the other main dependencies of the Honeycomb app, uses the Node.js runtime environment.
+- Electron, one of the other main dependencies of the Honeycomb app, requires the Node.js runtime environment.

 #### Electron
 - Framework for building desktop applications using JavaScript, HTML, and CSS
-- Requires you to have one JavaScript codebase that will create create cross-platform apps that work on Windows, MacOS, and Linux.
+- Requires you to have one JavaScript codebase that will create cross-platform apps that work on Windows, MacOS, and Linux.
-- Honeycomb relies on Electron to package the cross-platform desktop applications.
+- Honeycomb relies on Electron to package the cross-platform desktop application.

-##### Windows - Prerequisties Specific to Windows
+##### Prerequisties Specific to Windows

 - Visual Studio:
 Install the latest version of [Visual Studio](https://visualstudio.microsoft.com/downloads/) with the Desktop Development for C++ Workflow.
 To add the workflow, follow [these instructions](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160#:~:text=If%20you%20have%20Visual%20Studio,Then%2C%20choose%20Modify).

-##### MacOS - Prerequisties Specific to MacOS
+##### Prerequisties Specific to MacOS

 - Command Line Tools: Type in the terminal